Simple tips to help organize your self employment taxes:

 Once they’re organized, you can put them in envelopes by month.
 Nothing fancy – this is all I do:

 Once you have all of those organized by date, you can start inputting them into the computer.
 Now if you’re fortunate enough to have the money for one, this is where one of these machines would really be helpful.
-I am not one of those fortunate people.
-So I stick to my word documents!
+But you don’t need to have fancy equipment to stay organized -Word documents can do the same thing!
 I used to just have them in boring black and white tables, but I made them pretty to share with all of you!
-Pretty organization seriously gets me excited – please don’t make fun of me
+Pretty organization seriously gets me excited – anyone else?

 First I enter in all of the income I have made.
 This goes in the “profits” table:

-If you have any questions about how I make money on my blog – here’s a post with ALL the details!
+UPDATED TO ADD: I’ve had a LOT of questions about how I earn money blogging – here’s a post with ALL the details!

 Then I take those receipts out and categorize them.
 The first year I did taxes this way, I just lumped all of my expenses together.
 But my CPA told me that it would really help if I split them up into categories, like this:

 Have fun with these!
-I know your accountant will be excited to see them
+I know your accountant will be excited to see how you’ve organized your small business taxes this year!

 Like this post?
 You’ll also like: